NEU-ABLE-LAB/ATLAS_FAST-par/readme.md

 # Steup

-Before running the simulation, additional folders must be moved to the directory.
+**Before running the simulation, additional folders must be moved to the directory**.
 The original ATLAS competition package input files and baseline results files are not stored on the GIT repository due to their size.
-The original ATLAS competition package can be downloaded at https://www.herox.com/atlas-offshore-challenge/resource/300.
-The folders ‘_Inputs’ and ‘_BaselineResults’ should be copied from the ATLAS directory and pasted into the ATLAS_FAST-par directory.
+The original ATLAS competition package can be downloaded [here](https://www.herox.com/atlas-offshore-challenge/resource/300).
+The folders `_Inputs` and `_BaselineResults` should be copied from the ATLAS directory and pasted into the ATLAS_FAST-par directory.
 The remaining ATLAS folders should not be in the ATLAS_FAST-par directory.

 # Usage